 Sono Montenidoli, Rosso di Toscana, 2001 – 100% of the best Sangiovese, barrel-aged for 18 months, this was a real treat: leather, herbs, tobacco and dark cherry fruit on the nose and palate, this wine really opened up in the glass and showed a fine evolution from its decade in the bottle.
 Excellent, slightly bitter finish.

 With many thanks to Elisabetta and all at Montenidoli.
 This is genuinely one of the special places of Tuscan winemaking.

 Panizzi: realising potential

 The recent story of Panizzi

 is one of rapid expansion from the farm (Podere Santa Margherita) bought by Giovanni Panizzi in 1979.
-In a relatively short time Panizzi created both of a quality standard for Vernaccia di San Gimignano and an influential, stylish label design which still stands out today.
-Here we will focus on the excellent white winess.
-In a few years’ time we will be able to taste Brunello from the new company’s expansion in the Montalcino area, under the leadership of the local new owner, Simone Niccolai.
+In a relatively short time, Panizzi created both of a quality standard for Vernaccia di San Gimignano and an influential, stylish label design which still stands out today.
+Here we will focus on the excellent white wines.
+In a few years’ time, we will be able to taste Brunello from the new company’s expansion in the Montalcino area, under the leadership of the local new owner, Simone Niccolai.